Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Abstract

 \section{Abstract}

-For the standard point target model with Poisson birth process, the Poisson Multi-Bernoulli Mixture (\pmbm) is a conjugate multi-target density.
-The \pmbm filter for sets of targets has been shown to have state-of-the-art performance and a structure similar to the Multiple Hypothesis Tracker (\mht).
-In this paper we consider a recently developed formulation of multiple target tracking as a random finite set (\rfs) of trajectories, and present three important and interesting results.
-First, we show that, for the standard point target model, the \pmbm density is conjugate also for sets of trajectories.
-Second, based on this we develop \pmbm trackers (trajectory \rfs filters) that efficiently estimate the set of trajectories.
-Third, we establish that for the standard point target model the multi-trajectory density is \pmbm for trajectories in any time window, given measurements in any (possibly non-overlapping) time window.
-In addition, the \pmbm trackers are evaluated in a simulation study, and shown to yield state-of-the-art performance.
+The Poisson Multi-Bernoulli Mixture (\pmbm) density is a conjugate multi-target density for the standard point target model with Poisson point process birth.
+This means that both the filtering and predicted densities for the set of targets are \pmbm.
+In this paper, we first show that the \pmbm density is also conjugate for sets of trajectories with the standard point target measurement model.
+Second, based on this theoretical foundation, we develop two trajectory \pmbm filters that provide recursions to calculate the posterior density for the set of all trajectories that have ever been present in the surveillance area, and the posterior density of the set of trajectories present at the current time step in the surveillance area.
+These two filters therefore provide complete probabilistic information on the considered trajectories enabling optimal trajectory estimation.
+Third, we establish that the density of the set of trajectories in any time window, given the measurements in a possibly different time window, is also a \pmbm.
+Finally, the trajectory \pmbm filters are evaluated via simulations, and are shown to yield state-of-the-art performance compared to other multi-target tracking algorithms based on random finite sets and multiple hypothesis tracking.